drwiner/drwiner.github.io/index.md

 Automatically modeling and generating narratives is a challenge.
 Narratives are...
 - _bipartite_

 Narratologists frequently distinguish story (e.g., plot, _fabula_) from discourse (i.e., the communicative plan for telling a story).
-These two parts interact and are coordinated, yet are difficult modeled in an integrated way.
+These two parts interact and are coordinated, yet are difficult to model and generate in an integrated way.

 - _hierarchcial_